-- (j) Full details as to the where the proposed retail development will draw trade from, including whether the proposal is likely to draw trade from another existing or planned Centre catchment: - (k) Evidence as to whether the proposed new retail provision in an existing centre is likely to result in an expansion in the size of the catchment served by that centre; - (I) Detailed estimates of existing escape expenditure from the catchment and evidence as to how the proposed retail development will attempt to address this issue; - (m) Details of escape expenditure spending that is likely to be retained by the proposed new or expanded retail facilities; - (n) Full economic impact assessment upon any existing and approved retail facilities within the catchment or other Centres in the city, if the proposed new retail development or expansion of the existing retail facility is ultimately supported, including whether any existing or planned retail facilities within the immediate catchment or wider catchment may be adversely affected by the proposal; - (o) Assessment of the proposal's relationship with the Wollongong LGA Centres hierarchy, including planned or newly developing retail centres in the city; - (p) Assessment as to the proposal's likely direct and indirect impacts upon existing and planned Centres in the Wollongong LGA taking into the account the existing and planned floor space for existing and planned Centres in the Wollongong LGA; - (q) Documentary evidence as to the likely overall impact of the proposed retail development, especially with respect to the retention of escape expenditure which would otherwise be spent within other parts of the Illawarra Region or the Greater Sydney Metropolitan Region; - (r) Details as to the likely employment impact of the proposed new retail development or the proposed expanded retail facilities, including temporary employment opportunities during the construction phase and permanent employment opportunities for the operational phase of the development as well as the potential loss of employment from retail facilities or Centres which are likely to be adversely affected by the proposal; - (s) Assessment as to whether the proposal will provide a net community benefit, taking into account the potential adverse impact of the proposed retail development upon existing retail facilities or centres and whether the potential loss of goods will be off-set and made good by the proposed development.
-This assessment should also quantify potential employment generation from the development and likely employment losses from other existing retail facilities or Centres; and - (t) The economic impact assessment should also specifically address the suitability of the development with respect to relevant case law and especially the principles and tests applied in Kentucky Fried Chicken Proprietary Limited v Gantidis and Anor [1979] HCA 20 (1977-78) 140 CLR 675 and Fabcot Pty Ltd v Hawkesbury City Council (1997) 93 LGERA 373.
+- Assessment as to the proposal's likely direct and indirect impacts upon existing and (p) planned retail-Ceentres in the Wollongong LGA taking into the account the existing and planned floor space for existing and planned retail Ccentres in the Wollongong LGA.; - (q) Documentary evidence as to the likely overall impact of the proposed retail development, especially with respect to the retention of escape expenditure which would otherwise be spent within other parts of the Illawarra Region or the Greater Sydney Metropolitan - (r) Details as to the likely employment impact of the proposed new retail development or the proposed expanded retail facilities, including temporary employment opportunities during the construction phase and permanent employment opportunities for the operational phase of the development as well as the potential loss of employment from retail facilities or Ceentres which are likely to be adversely affected by the proposal; - Assessment as to whether the proposal will provide a net community benefit, taking into (s) account the potential adverse impact of the proposed retail development upon existing retail facilities or centres and whether the potential loss of goods will be off-set and made good by the proposed development.
+This assessment should also quantify potential employment generation from the development and likely employment losses from other existing retail facilities or Ceentres; and - (t) The economic impact assessment should also specifically address the suitability of the development with respect to relevant case law and especially the principles and tests applied in Kentucky Fried Chicken Proprietary Limited v Gantidis and Anor [1979] HCA 20 (1977-78) 140 CLR 675 and Fabcot Pty Ltd v Hawkesbury City Council (1997) 93 LGERA 373.
 This assessment is critical in determining whether existing retail shopping facilities will be put in jeopardy as a result of the proposal and whether there will be any 'net resultant community detriment' from the development. - 3.
-The economic impact assessment report shall also review the proposal's relationship with relevant environmental planning instruments and NSW State Government policies relating to retail or bulky goods developments, including but not necessarily limited to the following: - (a) Wollongong Local Environmental Plan 2009;

-- (b) Illawarra-Shoalhaven Regional Plan 2041; - (c) Any relevant State Environmental Planning Policy; - (d) Any relevant State Code; and - (e) Wollongong Retail and Business Centres Strategy 2023. - 4.
-The economic impact assessment report should take into account all relevant background retail study reports undertaken or commissioned by Wollongong City Council.
+The economic impact assessment report shall also review the proposal's relationship with relevant environmental planning instruments and NSW State Government policies relating to retail or bulky goods developments, including but not necessarily limited to the following: - Wollongong Local Environmental Plan 2009; (a) - (b) Illawarra-Shoalhaven -Regional Strategy Plan 2006 - 20312041; - Any relevant State Environmental Planning Policy; (c) - (d) Any relevant State Code; and - Draft Retail Policy for the Greater Sydney Metropolitan RegionWollongong Retail and (e) Business Centres Strategy 2023. - 4.
+The economic impact assessment report should take into account all relevant background retail study reports undertaken or commissioned by Wollongong City Council, including but not limited to the Wollongong Retail Centre Study September 2004 by HillPDA.

-Note: It is recommended that the appointed consultant contact Council's Development Assessment team at an early stage in the preparation of the economic impact assessment report, in order to ascertain what background reports should be considered in the report.
+Note: It is recommended that the appointed consultant contact Council's City Development Assessment team Planning Division at an early stage in the preparation of the economic impact assessment report, in order to ascertain what background reports should be considered in the report.

-6 PLANNING REQUIREMENTS FOR DEVELOPMENT IN THE REGIONAL CITY AND MAJOR REGIONAL CENTRES
+46 PLANNING REQUIREMENTS FOR DEVELOPMENT IN THE REGIONAL CITY AND MAJOR REGIONAL CENTRES

-6.1 Wollongong City Centre
+4.16.1 Wollongong City Centre

-1. The specific planning requirements for development upon any land within the Wollongong City Centre are contained in Part D (Locality Based/ Precinct Plan) of this DCP.
+The specific planning requirements for development upon any land within the Wollongong City Centre are contained in Part D (Locality Based/ Precinct Plan) of this DCP.

-6.2 Warrawong Major Regional Centre
+4.26.2 Warrawong Major Sub-Regional Centre

-1 The Warrawong Major Regional centre is centred on King Street between Cowper Street to the north and Northcliffe Drive to the south.
+The Warrawong retail and business Major Regional centre is centred on King Street between Cowper Street to the north and Northcliffe Drive to the south.